How to Choose Yourself

 James Altucher: I don't think so.
 I gave just the basics of what I view as entrepreneurship.
 Kind of the second layer is this tricky layer, where you do things that you have no idea what you're doing.
 This is important because nobody really knows the future.

 A great example is there was this company.
-I’m sure some of you listeners know of this story.
+I'm sure some of you listeners know of this story.
 There was this company called Odeo, which was like a podcasting platform.
 They made software to help people do podcasts.
-It wasn’t really doing that well.
+Check out our definitive guide on how to start a podcast.
+It wasn't really doing that well.
 This was like in 2005.
-It wasn’t really doing so great, and some of the programmers started a project on the side where they could send SMS-style messages to each other.
+It wasn't really doing so great, and some of the programmers started a project on the side where they could send SMS-style messages to each other.
 That little side project started taking off.

 He gave that offer to all of his investors, and they were all venture capitalists, all professionals.
 A 100% of these professional investors said, "I'm going to take my money back.
 I really do not want to go into your other little crappy project."
 So he gave them all their money back, and the other project eventually went public.
 It's a little company called Twitter.
 It was just a huge success.
 Who would know?
 All these professionals didn't know.
 The CEO didn't really know.
 He was just excited about it.
 He had already made his tens of millions when he sold Blogger to Google, so he wasn't sweating it that much either.
 Which is why he's probably not the CEO anymore.
 He gave it to a different CEO.